GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/simulator_integration.md

 msg_source = h.helicsMessageGetOriginalSource(msg_obj)
 ```

-#### Internal Updates and Calcuations
+#### Internal Updates and Calculations

-At this point, your federate has received all of its input information from the other federates in the cosimulation and is now ready to run whatever updates or calculations it needs to for the current time step.
+At this point, your federate has received all of its input information from the other federates in the co-simulation and is now ready to run whatever updates or calculations it needs to for the current time step.

 #### Publish Outputs